 With spherical lenses, the light rays fail to converge on a single point, creating fuzziness due to the lack of focus.

-Aspherical elements scream a well crafted lens.
-One that creates colourful images full of contrast.
+Aspherical elements scream a well-crafted lens.
+One that creates colorful images full of contrast.
 It is also lighter and easier to use.
 A large aspherical element out of glass is much more expensive to make and becomes reserved for the better range of lenses.

 Rokinon is the US distribution name for Samyang Optics.
 They are a Korean manufacturer of industrial optics and photographic lenses.

 This lens has been branded under the name of Samyang, Vivitar and Pro-optic, to name a few.
 Different names, but the exact same lens.

 The Rokinon 14mm is available in nearly every modern camera mount including Canon, Fujifilm X-Mount, Micro Four-Thirds, Nikon, Nikon AE, Olympus, Pentax, Sony Alpha, and Sony E-mount.

 You have no excuse not to own one.

 - Two ED lenses – one hybrid aspherical and one glass aspherical